erikthered/javalin-metrics-plugin/README.md

 the HTTP response.

 The plugin also registers several routes related to metrics:
-- `/metrics` displays a simple Thymeleaf page for viewing the aggregated metrics.
+- `/metrics` displays a simple Thymeleaf page for viewing aggregated metrics (min, max and avg values for time and size)
 - `/metrics/:request-id` will return the duration and sizeInBytes for an individual request in json format

 ## Usage

+The plugin can be built as a jar using `./gradlew assemble` and added to your project.

 Simply register the plugin during creation of your Javalin application: